pBouillon/MembershipManagement/tools/api-requests/README.md

 ## Usage

-Several options can be used to customize the way the workflow is executed.
+Several options can be used to customize the way the requests are executed.
 To prompt all of them, use the `--help` option:

 ```console